Properties of independence in $\mathrm{NSOP}_3$ theories: Preliminaries

 We will need nothing about $\mathrm{NSOP}_{4}$, other than that the below counterexamples to our results on $\mathrm{NSOP}_{3}$ theories are $\mathrm{NSOP}_{4}$, because they are free amalgamation theories; see \cite{Co15}, Theorem 4.4.
-We will need the following syntactic fact about $\mathrm{NSOP}_{3}$, proven independently by Malliaris (Conclusion 6.15, \cite{Mal10b}) and Conant (\cite{Co15}, Proposition 7.2 and proof of Theorem 7.17):
+We will need the following syntactic fact about $\mathrm{NSOP}_{3}$, essentially proven by Shelah (\cite{She95}, Claim 2.19):

 \begin{fact} Suppose there is an array $\{a_{i}, b_{i}\}_{i < \omega}$ and formulas $\varphi(x, y)$, $\psi(x, z)$ with

 (1) For $m < n$, $\{\varphi(x, b_{i})\}_{i \leq m} \cup \{\psi(x, a_{i})\}_{m < i \leq n}$ is consistent.